repinvv/TestingContext/README.md

 	  And coverage A has over 70 people covered   #5
 ```
 I marked steps with numbers here, only to show which step has which definition, here in readme.
 These numbers are not present in actual code.
-For step definitions i use (TestingContext context) injected into a constructor, and used in step definitions of this sample.
+For step definitions there is (TestingContext context) injected into a constructor, and used in step definitions of this sample.
 Syntax for step definitions is the following
 ```C#
 #1